Here’s how to wrangle your passwords without going crazy

 By default, services send text message codes that you enter to confirm your identity when logging in.
 This has several drawbacks, though.
 Aside from the problem of what to do if you’ve lost your phone, it’s also possible for people to take over your phone number through a SIM-card switch.
 With a bit of your personal information, they can impersonate you, buy a new phone (or just a new SIM card) from your mobile carrier, and have your number transferred to them.
 This even happened to the Federal Trade Commission’s chief technologist, Lorrie Cranor, in 2016.

-Nearly every major site and online service allows you to substitute a code-generating mobile app for the text message option, using of a gaggle of free authenticator apps.
+Nearly every major site and online service allows you to substitute a code-generating mobile app for the text message option, using a gaggle of free authenticator apps.

 You start by going into the security settings for an online service (such as Facebook or Dropbox), turn on 2FA if you haven’t already, and switch the authentication means from text message to app.

 Do this on a device other than your phone, because in the next step, the site displays a QR code that you scan with the authenticator app.
 That passes a copy of a shared, private key to your phone app.
 (Otherwise, you have to enter the long string of characters manually.)
-Both the site and the app use this key to generate identical 2FA codes–typically 6 digits long.
+Both the site and the app use this key to generate identical 2FA codes–typically six digits long.

 Apps tend to generate a new code every 30 seconds, but they actually remain valid for several minutes, so don’t panic if you are a slow typist.
 Entering the app-generated code into the website form confirms your identity.
 Even on the off chance that a thief has your login info, a password or biometric lock (such as Apple’s Touch ID or Face ID) on both the phone and the authenticator app should prevent them from generating a code to break in.

-Many sites and apps make the process even easier bu offering push notification authentication.
-When you log into a website, you’ll get an alert on the authenticator app.
-Simply press a button on the app to confirm you identity, no typing of codes required.
+Many sites and apps make the process even easier by offering push notification authentication.
+When you log in to a website, you’ll get an alert on the authenticator app.
+Simply press a button on the app to confirm your identity, no typing of codes required.

 Google Authenticator (for Android and iOS) is the most popular app, although there are very similar options from Microsoft and others.

-Note: This article has been updated with LastPass’s new subscription price.